rollick/pok3r/README.md

 ## Switching Layers

 The LED color signals the current key layer.
-The keys on the key dance are those printed on the key on top
+The keys on the key dance are those printed on the key on top, top being the printed glyphs closes to the screen.

+Press the <kbd>FN</kbd> and the layer key for a few seconds, until the LED color changes.

 | Layer   | Color  | Key dance                  |
 | ---     | ---    | ---                        |